xi/apca-introduction/analysis.md

 The four curves for APCA are very similar.
 Despite the very different formula, the WCAG 2.x curve also has a similar shape.
-I added a modified WCAG 2.x curve with an ambient light value of 0.4 instead of 0.05.
+I added a modified WCAG 2.x curve with a flare correction of 0.4 instead of 0.05.
 This one is very similar to the APCA curves.
 The second column shows the differences between the APCA curves and this modified WCAG 2.x.
 0.4 was just a guess, there might be even better values.

 I also wanted to see how the contrast results compare.
-I took a random sample of color pairs and computed the normalized APCA contrast, WCAG 2.x contrast (without removing the polarity) and the modified WCAG contrast with an ambient light value of 0.4.
+I took a random sample of color pairs and computed the normalized APCA contrast, WCAG 2.x contrast (without removing the polarity) and the modified WCAG contrast with a flare correction of 0.4.

 ![contrast comparison](plots/contrast_comparison.png)